Railk/T3S/README.md

 When you load a .ts file the plugin will initialize the root file or the current file and it can take some time for huge project.

 The Sublime Text Status bar will indicate Typescript initializing during this phase and disapear when it's finished

+##### Error highlighting :
+You can click on highlighted part to see the error description in the status bar